Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/General/Serverregion.md

 >With this setting you can set the default server region which will be used by Zoe for your server.
 >{.is-info}

->You can always spcify the server region in commands to overwrite this setting.
+>You can always specify the server region in commands to overwrite this setting.
 >{.is-warning}

 > Click on the corresponding setting in the configuration menu.